Director of Translational Research

 We have demonstrated the importance of the mTOR pathway in leukemia and lymphoma, and demonstrated that inhibitors of mTOR signal transduction (such as sirolimus) are effective agents against pre-B ALL and against the lymphoproliferative disorder ALPS.
 These findings have direct translational significance in both ALL and ALPS, leading to Phase I, II, III (ASCT0431) and pilot trials in these diseases.
 We also demonstrated that signaling through the IL-7 receptor is key in the response of early B ALL cells to mTOR inhibitors.
 IL-7 and a related molecule called TSLP reverse the effect of mTOR inhibitors on pre-B ALL cells, providing insights into the potential mechanisms of the mTOR effect and a further opportunity for signal transduction inhibition in ALL.
 We are the ALL Xenograft Core Lab for the COG.

 Translational.
 As the CCCR Director of Translational Research, I oversee research into clinical use of hematopoietic stem cells and T cell-based therapies.
 As an example, we have performed trials to improve outcome in neuroblastoma (NBL), a disease that has

-- Professor of Pediatrics, University of Pennsylvania School of Medicine (2012 – present)
+- Assistant Professor of Pediatrics at University of Pennsylvania School of Medicine (1996 – 2006)

-- Associate Professor of Pediatrics, University of Pennsylvania School of Medicine (2006 – 2012)
+- Professor of Pediatrics at University of Pennsylvania School of Medicine (2012– present)

-- Assistant Professor of Pediatrics, University of Pennsylvania School of Medicine (1996 – 2006)
+- Associate Professor of Pediatrics at University of Pennsylvania School of Medicine (2006 – 2012)

 - M.D., University of Cincinnati College of Medicine (1987)